neticdk/go-common/pkg/cli/TUTORIAL.md

 }
 ```

+It is from the `Run` command that you usually hand over control of your
+application to other parts of your code.

-Notice that `ac *AppContext` in the function signatures?
-That is the third
+Did you notice that `ac *AppContext` in the function signatures?
+That is the
-argument passed to `NewSubCommand`.
-This makes that argument available to the
+third argument passed to `NewSubCommand`.
+This makes that argument available
-rest of the application.
+to the rest of the application.

-To fulfill the `SubCommandRunner` interface the following must be in place:

-- All three functions must be implemented on the struct passed as the
-  second argument to `NewSubCommand`.
-- The type of the second argument to each of the three functions must be the
-  same as the type of the third argument passed to `NewSubCommand`.
+#### Flags

 At this point you might be wondering how the options are populated from command
 line flags in the first place?

 This is where binding comes in:

 ```go
 func DriveCmd(ac *AppContext) *cobra.Command {